EdsonPaulo/epg-news-app/README.md

 News app built with react native.

-In that project, I got skills like:
+In that project, I got and I will get skills like:

 <ul>
   <li> ContextAPI; </li>